DirektoratetForByggkvalitet/s6-overlay-installer/README.md

 ## Requirements

-The script requires bash in order to run.
-Some images might require bash to be installed.
+The script requires bash, zsh or ksh in order to run.
+Some images might require a shell to be installed.
 This can be accomplished in Alpine Linux by the following line in the Dockerfile:
 ```
-RUN apk add --no-cache bash
+RUN apk add --no-cache zsh
 ```

 The environment variable S6_OVERLAY_VERSION will be needed in order to install versions of S6-overlay beyond the version set as default in the script (currently 3.1.6.2).